Asphalto, California

-Asphalto is a former settlement in Kern County, California.
-It was located on the railroad 3 mi northeast of McKittrick, at an elevation of 932 feet (284 m).
+Asphalto is an archaic place name in Kern County, California.
+Asphalto, also known as La Brea, was located on the railroad 3 mi northeast of McKittrick, at an elevation of 932 feet (284 m).
 Asphalto still appeared on maps as of 1932.

-History
+The name comes from the local asphaltum deposits.

-Originally the site of the Aguaje de La Brea a watering place on El Camino Viejo.
+Asphalto was originally the site of the Aguaje de La Brea, a watering place on El Camino Viejo.
 The site has fossils in the asphalt deposits here, similar to other places in the vicinity of McKittrick.
 A post office operated at Asphalto from 1893 to 1894, and from 1898 to 1900, when service was transferred to McKittrick.